bluedolmen/App-blue-store-addon-example/Readme.md

 ## Pre-requisities

 In order to build and publish your addon to appstore.bluedolmen.com, you will need :
-* An account on appstore.bluedolmen.com
+* An account on appstore.bluedolmen.com, contact us at contact@bluedolmen.com
 * ant build tools
 This repository provide a zip version of curl for windows.